html-graph/html-graph.github.io/content/graph-state.md

 ---
-title: Graph Structure
+title: Graph State
 ---

-## Graph Structure
+## Graph State

-The read-only graph structure can be accessed via the `graph` property of the `canvas`.
+The read-only graph state can be accessed via the `graph` property of the `canvas`.

 {{< code lang="javascript" >}}
 const element = document.getElementById('canvas');